Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Introduction

-Motivated by these considerations, we propose a phenomenological extension of the Polyakov-Nambu-Jona-Lasinio (PNJL) model by introducing a coupling between the polyakov loop potential and the Hubble parameter $H(t)$.
-The coupling term, proportional to $H^d$, will introduce a power-law sensitivity to the expansion rate of the universe, where the exponent $d$ encapsulates the strength and nature of the cosmological backreaction on the QCD vacuum.
-This term is suppressed in the deconfined phase through a function $ f(\Phi)$ that ensures the modification is active only in the confined regime.
-This approach reflects the hypothesis that the strongly coupled QCD vacuum, dominant in the confined phase, could be sensitive to the large-scale expansion of the universe, thus acting as an effective, dynamical component of dark energy.
+Motivated by these considerations, we propose a phenomenological extension of the Polyakov--Nambu--Jona-Lasinio (PNJL) model by introducing a coupling between the Polyakov-loop potential and the Hubble parameter $H(t)$.
+The coupling term, proportional to $H^d$, will introduce a power-law sensitivity to the expansion rate of the Universe, where the exponent $d$ encapsulates the strength and nature of the cosmological backreaction on the QCD vacuum.
+This term is suppressed in the deconfined phase through a function $ f(\Phi,\Phi^*)$ that ensures the modification is active only in the confined regime.
+This approach reflects the hypothesis that the strongly coupled QCD vacuum, dominant in the confined phase, could be sensitive to the large-scale expansion of the Universe, thus acting as an effective, dynamical component of dark energy.

 We explore the cosmological implications of this modification by deriving the resulting Friedmann equations and constraining the model parameters using a combination of cosmic chronometers, type Ia supernovae, quasars, and HII galaxies.
-In parallel, we investigate the impact of the proposed coupling on the QCD phase diagram, including its effect on chiral and deconfinement transitions, and the location of the CEP.
+In parallel, we investigate the impact of the proposed coupling on the QCD phase diagram, including its effect on chiral and deconfinement transitions, and the location of the critical end point (CEP).

 This paper is organized as follows.
-In Sect.~\ref{Sec: PNJL}, we review the standard PNJL model and its role in the description of QCD thermodynamics.
-In Sect.~\ref{Sec:modified PNJL}, we introduce the coupling to the Hubble parameter and justify its functional form.
+In Section~\ref{Sec: PNJL}, we review the standard PNJL model and its role in the description of QCD thermodynamics.
+In Section~\ref{Sec:modified PNJL}, we introduce the coupling to the Hubble parameter and justify its functional form.
 Section~\ref{sec:cosmology} derives the modified cosmological equations caused by the chromodynamic interactions.
-In Sect.~\ref{sec:constraints}, we describe the datasets used for parameter estimation, and Sec.~\ref{Results} presents our cosmological and QCD results.
-Finally, in Sec.~\ref{SD}, we summarize our findings and discuss future directions.\footnote{We henceforth use units in which $c=\hbar=k_B=1$.}
+In Section~\ref{sec:constraints}, we describe the datasets used for parameter estimation, and Section~\ref{Results} presents our cosmological and QCD results.
+Finally, in Section~\ref{SD}, we summarize our findings and discuss future directions\footnote{We henceforth use units in which $c=\hbar=k_B=1$.}.

-\section{PNJL model of QCD}
+\section{PNJL Model of QCD}